mehdibha/dotUI/README.md

 ## About The Project

-dotUI is here to solve a problem every React developer knows all too well: standing out.
-With dotUI, you're not just getting a collection of components, utilities, and tools—you're gaining a toolkit that lets you craft a unique, robust design system for your project.
+dotUI is here to solve a problem every React developer knows all too well: **standing out**.
+You're not just getting a collection of components, you're gaining a toolkit that lets you craft a unique, robust design system for your project.

 If you want to join this journey, i'm streaming everyday at <a href="https://discord.gg/DXpj5V2fU8">our discord channel</a>